Cornus florida: Habitat

 The flowering dogwood can grow in a range of habitats from moist to dry forests to wetlands, often found in the understories of these communities.
 They are tolerant of seasonal dry periods, but not tolerant of severe drought or saturated soils.
 Additionally, they are sensitive to rapid changes in soil temperatures and prefer the moderated temperatures of woodland soils.

 Diseases

 Dogwood anthracnose caused by the fungi Discula destructiva has caused severe mortality of dogwoods.
 In regions where dogwood anthracnose is a problem, homeowners and public land managers are encouraged to know the symptoms and inspect trees frequently.
 The selection of healthy, disease-free planting stock is essential and transplanting trees from the forest, particularly from mountain forests, should be avoided.
 Species of Phytophthora cause root rot.

 Wood boring insects also affect the health of flowering dogwoods.
 Dogwood borer larvae tunnel through openings in the bark to feed, destroying the cambium.
-Ambrosia beetles can invade and young twigs by burrowing through the pith and leaving ambrosia fungi for their larvae to feed on.
+Ambrosia beetles can invade young twigs by burrowing through the pith and leaving ambrosia fungi for their larvae to feed on.
 Dogwood club-gall midge larvae can also invade twigs, causing them to swell at the base; heavy infestations can stunt growth.